camchardukian/Software-Development-Book-Notes/Pro Git/Chapter_01_Getting-Started.md

 - Fully distributed
 - Able to handle large projects efficiently

-SHA-1 hashes are 40-character strings GIT uses to ensure we never lose information in transit or corrupt files without GIT being able to detect it.
+SHA-1 hashes are 40-character strings Git uses to ensure we never lose information in transit or corrupt files without Git being able to detect it.

-GIT has three main states our files can reside in:
+Git has three main states our files can reside in:

 - **Modified** – a file has been changed but not yet committed to the database.
 - **Staged** – a modified file has been marked in its current version to go into our next commit snapshot.
 - **Committed** – a file’s data is safely stored in our local database.

-The three main sections of a GIT project are:
+The three main sections of a Git project are:

 1. The working tree
 1. The staging area (or in technical terms the “index”)
 1. The Git directory.

-We can use **git config** to configure different aspects of how GIT looks and operates.
+We can use **git config** to configure different aspects of how Git looks and operates.
 Using the _git config_ command we can configure the username/email associated with our commits, our default text editor, our default branch name and more!

 To get help for how to use a git command, we can use the following syntax: